wdporter/i-am-that-vuepress/72-what-is-pure-unalloyed-unattached-is-real/readme.md

 # 72. What is Pure, Unalloyed, Unattached Is Real

 >What is pure, unalloyed, unattached is real.
-What is tainted, mixed up, dependent and transient is unreal. … The ‘I am’ that pursues the pleasant and shuns the unpleasant is false; the ‘I am’ that sees pleasure and pain as inseparable sees rightly.
+What is tainted, mixed up, dependent and transient is unreal. … The “I Am” that pursues the pleasant and shuns the unpleasant is false; the “I Am” that sees pleasure and pain as inseparable sees rightly.

 **Maharaj:**&ensp;You are back in India!
 Where have you been, what have you